ManojGowda2006/Ecommerce-Follow-Along/README.md

 - Display the address user selected to deliver.
 - Display the total value of the cart.
 - Place order button at the bottom.

+## Milestone 25: Place Order Backend
+In this Milestone,

+- Create an endpoint that will receive the products, user, address details.
+- Get the mail of the user using that you need to retrive the _id of the user.
+- For each product the order will be different with same address.
+- Using order schema we created earlier we will store order details in mongodb order collection.
+- The page will finally lead to the success endpoint if Successfull.